google/WebFundamentals/src/content/en/updates/2017/06/aligning-input-events.md

 use for the higher frequency.
 Android has already aligned events for a number of years so nothing there is new, but sites may experience less granular events on desktop platforms.
-There has always been a problem with janky main threads causing hiccups for input smoothness meaning that you might see jumps in position whenever the application is doing work, making it impossible to know how the pointer got from one spot to the other.
+There has always been a problem with janky main threads causing hiccups for input smoothness, meaning that you might see jumps in position whenever the application is doing work, making it impossible to know how the pointer got from one spot to the other.

-## The getCoalescedEvents() method
+## The `getCoalescedEvents()` method

 As I said, there are rare scenarios where the application would prefer to know the full path of the pointer.
-So to fix the case where you see large jumps and the reduced frequency of events, in [Chrome 58](https://www.chromestatus.com/feature/5853451217010688) we launched an extension to pointer events called [`getCoalescedEvents()`](https://w3c.github.io/pointerevents/extension.html).
+So to fix the case where you see large jumps and the reduced frequency of events, in [Chrome 58](https://www.chromestatus.com/feature/5853451217010688), we launched an extension to pointer events called [`getCoalescedEvents()`](https://w3c.github.io/pointerevents/extension.html).
 And below is an example of how jank on the main thread is hidden from the